 When traveling in a non-Muslim country, Muslims can sometimes struggle to find ways to adhere to their religious principles and practices.

-Mosques and Musalas (Prayer Rooms)
+Mosques and Musalas (Prayer Rooms) in Seoul

 CC Image courtesy of khelp on KHELP